Britain's FTSE stages modest recovery as energy stocks rebound

 LONDON, Sept 23 (Reuters) - Britain’s top equity index rose on Wednesday to stage a modest recovery from a slump in the previous session, as firmer oil prices enabled heavyweight energy stocks to bounce higher.

-The blue-chip FTSE 100 index, which had fallen 2.8 percent in the previous session, rose 1.4 percent to 6,018.51 points by the middle of the trading session.
+The blue-chip FTSE 100 index, which had fallen 2.8 percent in the previous session, rose 0.5 percent to 5,966.01 points in early session trading.

 Oil prices stabilized on Wednesday as falling U.S. inventories offset the impact of weak economic data from China, and this in turn propped up the shares of heavyweight energy groups such as BP and Royal Dutch Shell.